getsolus/help-center-docs/docs/user/hardware/peripherals/printers-and-scanners.md

 You can connect your Brother scanner via USB or LAN to be able to scan.
 To get newer Brother scanners to work you will have to install the package `brscan4`

-### Network Scanner
+### Network scanner

-If your scanner is networks, you need to tell `saned` the IP of your printer.
-It's advised to give your printer always the same IP inside your Network (ie. Static IP Address).
+If your scanner is networked, you need to tell `saned` the IP of your printer.
+It's advised to always give your printer the same IP inside your network (that is, a static IP address).
 Run the following command to accomplish this:

 ```bash
 brsaneconfig4 -a name=SCANNER model=$MODEL ip=$IPOFYOURSCANNER